SeldonIO/seldon-server/README.md

-# Seldon Core
+# Seldon Server

-Seldon Core is a machine learning platform that helps your data science team deploy models into production.
+Seldon Server is a machine learning platform that helps your data science team deploy models into production.

 It provides an open-source data science stack that runs within a [Kubernetes](http://kubernetes.io/) Cluster.
 You can use Seldon to deploy machine learning and deep learning models into production on-premise or in the cloud (e.g. [GCP](http://docs.seldon.io/kubernetes-google-cloud.html), AWS, Azure).